About

 Mr. I. M. Sulzbacher 1913-2001

 Sulzbacher takes its name and inspiration from a man who exhibited extraordinary civic leadership and concern for the poor, I.M.
 Sulzbacher.
 Mr. Sulzbacher was a successful insurance broker and civic leader who entered politics during the Jacksonville Consolidation era and was elected to the Jacksonville City Council in 1968.
-Out of his concern for people experiencing homelessness, he helped raise awareness of the problem, and convinced his fellow council members of the need for the city to help.
+Out of his concern for people experiencing homelessness, he helped raise awareness of the problem and convinced his fellow council members of the need for the city to help.
 With the support of city administrator Lex Hester, the dedication of a homeless facility on city land was included in the 1993 River City Renaissance plan.
 The I. M. Sulzbacher Center for the Homeless opened in 1995.
-Mr. Sulzbacher died on June 5, 2001 and his spirit of giving and his dedication to the poor lives on at Sulzbacher.
+Mr. Sulzbacher died on June 5, 2001, and his spirit of giving and his dedication to the poor lives on at Sulzbacher.

 IM-and-Hazel-Sulzbacher-REV